noobapoo99/Latest_portfolio/README.md

-## Note

-Few functions are not working on the website due to the size of files ..
-Working on those changes

 # Apoorv Nath Tripathi's Portfolio

 Welcome to my personal portfolio website!
 This site is built using React and 3JS, showcasing my skills, projects, and experiences.